futureswap/liquidation_bot/README.md

 Gas Price
 * The gas price you send your tx through with (in wei)
 * Higher price: higher transaction cost, but faster it will go through

+Erase Databse on Sync
+* If true will erase database everytime you update your code or restart server

+Timezone
+* desired timezone for logging
+* see /src/timezones/timezones for available timezones

 ## EC2 setup
 * Spin up EC2 instance